-These General Regulations shall enter into force on January 1, 2008, and shall remain in force until the effective date of the Acts of the next Congress.
+These General Regulations shall enter into force on January 1, 2010, and shall remain in force until the effective date of the Acts of the next Congress.

-IN WITNESS WHEREOF, the plenipotentiary representatives of the governments of Union member countries have signed these General Regulations in the city of Montevideo, Uruguay, on this fourteenth day of June of two thousand seven.
+IN WITNESS WHEREOF, the plenipotentiary representatives of the governments of Union member countries and territories have signed these General Regulations in the city of Santiago, Chile, on this twenty-first day of August of two thousand nine.